 The Program Eligibility feature simplifies the referral process by allowing users to set up eligibility requirements for a program.
-These requirements will dictate which program a client displays as eligible for when referrals are made through assessments with Eligibility Engine enabled.
+These requirements dictate which programs a client displays as eligible for when a user completes an assessment with Eligibility Engine enabled.

 To manage a program's eligibility requirements, ensure you are switched into the correct agency and navigate to the Modify Program page for the applicable program.
 Toggle the switch next to Eligibility and click Save Changes.
-The Program Eligibility section will display.
+The Program Eligibility section displays.
 Click Add Requirement.

-The Add a New Requirement popup will appear.
-There are four Program Eligibility Types: "Assessment Score", "Area Median Incomes," "Demographic Based", and "Poverty Guidelines".
+The Add a New Requirement popup appears.
+There are four Program Eligibility Types: "Assessment Score," "Area Median Incomes," "Demographic Based," and "Poverty Guidelines."

 The "Assessment Score" Type allows eligibility criteria to be created based on an assessment score, such as a VI-SPDAT score.

 To use "Assessment Score" as eligibility criteria, select "Assessment Score" as the Type and then select the appropriate assessment from the Score Type dropdown menu.
 Click ADD to add this new Eligibility Requirement.